In This Article

 Creating a Foyer

-Originally, this small house interior design had a rectangular living room that didn’t have any space for an entryway or foyer.
+Originally, this small house interior design in Pune had a rectangular living room that didn’t have any space for an entryway or foyer.
 If you visited their home a few months ago, you would go from the entrance directly to the living room.
 This gave the family little to no privacy and absolutely no storage for shoes.
 Therefore, Shweta came up with a design for a minimal yet sturdy partition design.
 This partition is made of metal but that’s not it.
 It is designed in such a way that you can play it up by adding plants to it.

 Try it yourself: In a compact foyer, opt for a small stool or ottoman for seating instead of a space consuming chair or bench.